Tootbus London: T-prefixed Route Numbers

 The "T.." route numbers introduced from April 2001 but used primarily for internal and licensing purposes.
 Used more widely during 2004 and fully adopted in 2005 with the entry into service of the Ayats bodied Volvo B7Ls, which were specified with electronic destination displays.
 Previously, the routes were only distinguishable by a coloured triangle, propped up on the dash on the bus, although some had a metal holder on the front.
 Since 2004 the triangle (which still exist for the older tour buses) have "T.." printed on them for the appropriate coloured triangle.
 Also, some buses now have destination display blinds, traditionally removed from these buses, which have the coloured triangle on them with the "T.." route number inside that.

 Fares

-The Original Tour tickets are valid for one or two days.
-Each ticket includes three free walking tours (Changing of the Guard, Rock ‘n’ Roll and Jack the Ripper) and a 24-hour River Cruise Pass.
+Tootbus London tickets are valid for one to three days.
+Each ticket includes access to all tour routes and the Thames River Cruise.

-Visitor centre

-At the end of 2007 The Original Tour opened a visitor centre on 17-19 Cockspur Street, off Trafalgar Square.

 Transport for London

 In May 2004 The Original Tour became a Transport for London (TfL) contracted bus operator when it commenced operating route 337, the first time a route service had operated out of Wandsworth garage since 1986.
 Buses operated with Arriva London branding, but under The Original Tour's operating licence.
 When next tendered, route 337 passed to London General in May 2011 and The Original Tour ceased being a TfL operator.